warmist/scripts/docs/gui/advfort.rst

 press :kbd:`?` while the script is running.

 .. warning::
-    Note that changes are only persisted for non-procedural sites, i.e. caves, camps, and player forts.
+    Note that changes are only saved for non-procedural sites, i.e. caves, camps, and player forts.
+Other sites will lose the changes you make when you leave the area.

 Usage
 -----